eead-csic-compbio/scripting_linux_shell/session2.md

     PATH=/home/osboxes/scripting

-But we will lose the previous paths of the PATH variable.
+But we would lose the previous paths of the PATH variable.
 Therefore, we insert or append our new path along with the previous value of the PATH variable, using the `:` as separator:

     PATH="$PATH":/home/osboxes/scripting